Birmingham and Gloucester Railway: Birmingham West Suburban Railway

 On 3 April 1876 the Birmingham West Suburban Railway was opened, as a single line from the Midland Railway at Lifford to Granville Street canal wharf, near the centre of Birmingham.
 It was worked by the Midland Railway, who later acquired it.
 The line was intended as a suburban passenger line.
 A connection was made at Lifford to Kings Norton on the Birmingham and Gloucester main line, and the passenger trains from Granville Street ran to that place.

 In 1881 an Act authorised an extension north-eastwards, so as to connect to New Street station in Birmingham.
 This was opened in 1885 and from that time express passenger trains between Bristol and Birmingham used the West Suburban line.
 This had the added advantage of entering New Street station from the west, enabling forward running on to the Midland Railway's Derby line without reversal.
-As a result, the stretch between Kings Norton and New Street effectivley became a branch line, becoming known as the Camp Hill line.
+As a result, the stretch between Kings Norton and New Street effectively became a branch line, becoming known as the Camp Hill line.